homothetyhk/RandomizerCore/docs/articles/randomizer.md

 Stages are randomized in two passes, which occur in ascending and descending order respectively.
 Each stage is randomized twice, except for the last stage which is only randomized once.
-Randomizing a stage consists of running the forward pass algorithm on its groups jointly until all of the locations of all of the groups are reachable.

-On the first pass, the items of stages not yet reached are considered accessible without requirements.
-This is achieved using
-@RandomizerCore.Randomization.IndeterminateLocation, which has special handling for transitions.
-On the second pass, each stage is rerandomized subject to the placements of the other stages.

-For the example above, this results in
+The randomization order for the above example is

 ```text
 Main Item Stage -> Main Transition Stage -> Main Item Stage
 ```

-To interpret this, consider that it is not possible to randomize transitions without some knowledge of where ordinary items are or could be, since those items might be needed to reach some transitions.
-Thus, prior to randomizing transitions, the randomizer create a temporary placement of items.
-Since there is no transition placement available at this time, it treats all transitions as reachable when generating the item placement (with special handling for state logic to share state between transitions).

-This results in a placement of items which can all be collected assuming all transitions are reachable.
-Thus, transition randomization can access all items from the first stage, provided it has enough reachable transitions.
-The transition stage will create a placement of transitions which can all be reached for a certain placement of items.
-The second pass item stage then creates a new placement of items, using the result of the transition stage.

-Generally speaking, since the second pass item stage ensures all of its items are reachable, and the result of the transition stage was reachable with all items, the final result is a placement for all stages where all of their locations are reachable.
-However, with location-dependent effects (i.e. state logic), it is possible to create scenarios where rerandomizing one stage renders locations in another stage inaccessible.
+On the first pass, the items of stages not yet reached are considered accessible without requirements (with special handling when state logic is involved).
+The goal of the first pass, at a heuristic level, is to create "temporary" or "fake" placements which can all be obtained given the right placements of the subsequent stages.
+On the second pass, each stage is rerandomized subject to the placements of the other stages to produce a final result.

+The two-pass structure allows, in the running example, randomizing transitions subject to a random placement of ordinary items.
+Since the first stage only assumed that all transitions were reachable, it still used logic to place the items, and so no item was placed at a location locked by itself.
+Barring issues from running out of locations, this guarantees that the second stage can place transitions to access any necessary progression items, and that there exists a placement of items which works for the final stage (namely, the result of the first stage).

+### Validation

+In the absence of state logic and location-dependent effects, the randomizer always produces a placement in which all locations of all stages are reachable.
+This is because each stage's rerandomization results in all of its items being accessible; if logic only depends on the items the player has, then this guarantee carries through to the end of randomization.

+On the other hand, with location-dependent effects, it is possible for moving an item to a new location to cause a location in another stage to become unreachable.
 Thus, the final result must be validated.

 By default, validation checks that all locations are reachable.
 The
 @RandomizerCore.Randomization.Validator is set at the group level, and callers